Maltipoo Breed Information

-Maltipoos are moderately active dogs (active vs relaxed dogs – part 3 blog).
+Maltipoos are moderately active dogs.
 They much prefer some quality playtime indoors as opposed to active play sessions outside.
 Cuddles, canine games of hide and seek, treat hunts, and puzzles are among their favorite activities.
 A short walk or two every day coupled with some fun indoor activities are enough to keep the Maltipoo fit and happy.

 The Maltipoo is generally a very healthy dog with few possible health conditions.
 As a crossbreed, these dogs are less prone to the health issues that affect their purebred parent breeds.
 Although they benefit from hybrid vigor and better health, there are a few common conditions Maltipoos can be prone to such as:

 - Vision loss